 Riding the cosmic waves was one of Deban’s favorite hobbies.
 He hadn’t taken his board out in weeks, but he also hadn’t made any credits either, which is why he had to turn Granta down.

-“As much as I love dodging meteors out on the surf; if I don’t do this job, I won’t have a board.
+“As much as I love dodging meteors out on the surf, if I don’t do this job I won’t have a board.
 Sorry man, I’ll catch you next time.”
 Deban flicked the hologram and it receded back into his arm console.
 It wasn’t necessarily true.
 He could sell his slab and live off the street, but his board would no doubt be stolen the first day.
 Not like he’d have to make that decision anyway.
 He practically won the lottery.

 Which is why Deban needed the cash to pay for his tiny eight by eight slab he called home despite all the heat and electricity for the city being siphoned from the star beneath it.
 The only thing between him and falling into that fusion reactor was eight miles of engineered metal.
 He was born and raised here so never gave it a second thought.

 He made it to the train station and it was time to put the caliber of his client’s pocketbook to the test.
 False identifications were extremely hard to come by with the scanners stationed in every nook of the city.
-Even if you managed to get one or have a delusion of grandeur and decide to make one, it was never guaranteed to work.
+Even if you managed to get one, or have a delusion of grandeur and decide to make one, it was never guaranteed to work.
 They failed nearly ninety percent of the time and getting caught meant getting Iced.

 Deban placed his hand on the terminal and hoped his life wouldn’t end with a false read.
 The synthetic fingertips registered and he was admitted as Wallace Stevens.
 Two first names? he thought.
 Whoever made this ID was either a genius or the luckiest idiot in the galaxy.
 Two first names is almost a guaranteed red flag but it worked so he boarded.
-The nerves didn’t go away even after the train had been hovering for an hour.
+The nerves didn’t go away even after the train had been hovering at high speed for an hour.
 He was headed to a new land so to speak.
 All of Antares was basically the same.
 He tried to keep calm and soon lost himself while staring out of the window across from him.

 “Dr. Bugosa was found dead in his laboratory two nights ago.
 The servers containing his research were destroyed and no backups can be found.
 Though nothing is confirmed at this point….”